groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/_index.md

 - [Export & Conversion](./net/export-conversion/)
 - [Custom Rendering](./net/custom-rendering/)

+## How to Add Watermark Document with GroupDocs.Viewer

+Adding a watermark is often required for branding, confidentiality, or regulatory compliance.
+With GroupDocs.Viewer you can apply a watermark while rendering a document to HTML, PDF, or image formats.
+The process is straightforward:

+1. **Create a `WatermarkOptions` object** and set the text, color, opacity, and rotation.
+2. **Pass the options** to the appropriate rendering method (e.g., `RenderToPdf`, `RenderToHtml`, or `RenderToImage`).
+3. **Render the document**—the output will contain the watermark on every page.

+This approach works across all supported file types, including **render pdf .net** scenarios, CAD drawings, and email messages.

 ## GroupDocs.Viewer for Java Tutorials

 {{% alert color="primary" %}}
 Integrate a versatile and efficient document viewer into your Java applications with GroupDocs.Viewer for Java.
 Our tutorials will guide you through every step, from setting up your environment to implementing advanced rendering features.
-Learn to display numerous file formats, including complex documents like multi-layout CAD files and password-protected archives.
-Follow our examples to render documents to HTML5, images, and PDF, enabling cross-platform document viewing with ease.
+Learn to display numerous file formats, including complex documents like multi‑layout CAD files and password‑protected archives.
+Follow our examples to render documents to HTML5, images, and PDF, enabling cross‑platform document viewing with ease.
 {{% /alert %}}

 These are links to some useful Java resources: